-It is probable, given the circles Phil had been moving in, that he would have heard about X-Kalay which at that time was well-known on the cultural scene.
+It is likely, given the circles Phil had been moving in, that he would have heard about X-Kalay which at that time was well-known on the counter-cultural scene.
 Founded in 1967 by David Berner, X-Kalay had begun as a half-way house for First Nations ex-cons called The Indian Post Release Society.
 Within a year, inspired by the examples of therapeutic communities like Daytop in New York and Synanon in California, the organization was re-named The X-Kalay Foundation (or Unknown Path) combining the Kwak’wala word for “path” or “way” with the sign for an unknown quantity.
 Using an extreme form of daily psycho-dramatic group therapy known as The Game, X-Kalay began to stage 48 hour open house sessions at its club house in Mount Pleasant, where its house band would play, its live-in community growing rapidly to include families and its self-reliant business operations expanding to include a pizza restaurant, beauty parlour, stationary business and a hotel on Salt Spring Island.
 David Berner explains how the foundation moved from working primarily with First Nations ex-cons, to working primarily with anyone with significant substance abuse issues.

 In the Vertex interview Phil claimed to have had to pretend to be a heroin addict in order to be admitted to X-Kalay.
 But it’s highly unlikely that the staff there would have fallen for such a routine.
 Michael Walsh has suggested that Phil’s desire to enter the ex-con, drug-rehab centre was another of his “probes” for a new fiction.
 And indeed, Phil’s time at X-Kalay formed the basis for his 1977 novel A Scanner Darkly.